Hybrid

 BUS 103 - Business Communications

-BUS 106 - Introduction to Marketing
+MKT106 - Introduction to Marketing

-BUS 107 - Introduction to Professional Sales
+MKT 107 - Professional Sales

-The role of sales has changed dramatically over the last decade, with the new image of a salesperson being that of someone who is highly professional and looking to provide the customer with products or services that match their needs.
+salesperson being that of someone who is highly professional and looking to provide the customer with products or services that match their needs.
 The success of a sale’s professional hinges on his her/his ability to understand the exact needs and wants of the customer and to align these with her/his product offering.
 A variety of sales tools will be identified.
 Much of the focus of the course will be on taking care of the customer through exceptional customer service.

-COMP 100 - Computer Applications
+COMP 100 - Business Tech & Applications

 MGT 201 - Organizational Behaviour